shadowspawn/forest-arborist/notes.md

 Future Possibilities
+* add repo type check to dependency reading so do not need to warn in doStatus et al
 * branchFoo for working with (remote) branches relative to working directory
 * nest (like root)
 * id (ala hg)